Getting Started with ReleaseRay

 5. Publish: One click to GitHub + Slack + Intercom

-Perfect for: Teams in beta/early stage
+Perfect for: Teams in beta/early stage or who don't tag every release

-1. Merge features to develop branch
+1. Merge features throughout the sprint

-4. Generate drafts
+3. Generate drafts

-5. Team review before publishing
+4. Team review before publishing

 Troubleshooting